kubernetes/website/content/en/docs/reference/kubectl/_index.md

 By default `kubectl` will first determine if it is running within a pod, and thus in a cluster.
 It starts by checking for the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables and the existence of a service account token file at `/var/run/secrets/kubernetes.io/serviceaccount/token`.
 If all three are found in-cluster authentication is assumed.

-To maintain backwards compatibility, if the `POD_NAMESPACE` environment variable is set during in-cluster authentication it will override the default namespace from the service account token.
+To maintain backward compatibility, if the `POD_NAMESPACE` environment variable is set during in-cluster authentication it will override the default namespace from the service account token.
 Any manifests or tools relying on namespace defaulting will be affected by this.

 **`POD_NAMESPACE` environment variable**

 If the `POD_NAMESPACE` environment variable is set, cli operations on namespaced resources will default to the variable value.
-For example, if the variable is set to `seattle`, `kubectl get pods` would return pods in the `seattle` namespace.
+For example, if the variable is set to `Seattle`, `kubectl get pods` would return pods in the `Seattle` namespace.
 This is because pods are a namespaced resource, and no namespace was provided in the command.
 Review the output of `kubectl api-resources` to determine if a resource is namespaced.

 Explicit use of `--namespace <value>` overrides this behavior.